Skip to content

 Be a part of this!

-The Mars Society of Canada offers a professional and credible platform for all Canadian space advocates to influence public opinion and government policy.
-By becoming a member of our federal not-for-profit, you provide direct support to our public outreach and Mars exploration advocacy efforts.
-We proudly represent the voice of thousands of Canadians who believe in the profound benefit of space exploration, and a multi-planetary future for humanity.
+The Mars Society of Canada offers a professional and credible platform for all space advocates to promote Canada’s participation in Mars science and exploration.
+By becoming a member of our federal not-for-profit, you provide direct support for our educational, public outreach and analog research efforts.
+We proudly represent the voice of thousands of Canadians who believe in the profound benefit of Mars exploration, and a multi-planetary future for humanity.

 Leave a Reply